elisa-laviolette/archeosync/README.md

 **Project Naming**: When a level is defined, QField project names will be the display name of the recording area followed by '_' and the content of the Next level column.
 For example: "Test Area_A" or "Excavation Site_Level 1".
 If no level is defined, only the recording area name is used.

 **Background Image Processing**: When a background image is selected, the system will automatically clip the raster to the recording area boundary with a configurable offset (default: 20 cm).
 This ensures the background image extends slightly beyond the recording area for better context in the field.
 The original raster remains unchanged, and the clipped version is used only for the QField project.

+**Intelligent Data Filtering**: When creating QField projects, the system automatically filters the data to include only relevant information:
+- **Recording Area Filtering**: Only the selected recording area feature is kept in the recording areas layer
+- **Related Extra Layers Filtering**: For extra layers with QGIS relations to the recording areas layer, only features related to the selected recording area are kept
+- **Relation-Based Filtering**: Uses QGIS relation manager to identify related features across layers
+- **Clean Datasets**: Creates focused, efficient QField projects with only the necessary data for field work

 The raster processing service uses GDAL for high-quality clipping operations and handles:
 - Coordinate system transformations